replicatedhq/replicated-field-labs/labs/lab20-sealed-secrets/README.md

     * Success / Sales Engineers
 * **Prerequisites**:
     * Basic working knowledge of Linux (SSH, bash)
-    * A cluster that has an application installed with KOTS
-    * A workstation (which may be the same as the cluster control plane node)
-    * some Kubernetes Secrets you want to protect
-    * a `git` repo hosted on a supported provider, such as GitHub, GitLab, or Bitbucket, and an associated Deploy key
+    * a private `git` repo hosted on a supported provider, such as GitHub, GitLab, or Bitbucket
 * **Outcomes**:
-    * You will be able to effectively utilize Sealed Secrets to prevent passwords, certificates, etc. from leaking out of your Kubernetes manifests, and build confidence in your automation workflow using `git`
+    * You will be able to effectively utilize Sealed Secrets to prevent passwords, certificates, etc. from leaking out of your Kubernetes manifests, and build confidence in your automation workflow using GitOps

-### Deploy an application and enable GitOps mode
+### Enable GitOps on an application

+#### 1. Open the Admin Console and enable GitOps
-1.

-### Prepare the workstation to use Sealed Secrets
+### Enable Sealed Secrets

-#### 1. Install `helm` and, optionally, `kubeseal`
+#### 1. On your workstation, install `helm` and, optionally, `kubeseal`

 - If using a Mac as your workstation, install with `homebrew`